-I have fallen behind on my car loan payments.
+I'm behind on my car loan payments.
 I think the lender might repossess the car.
 I'm getting a tax refund soon, which should be more than enough to pay off the car loan.
-I want to prevent my car from being repossessed so that I don't have to pay for the extra fees.
-What happens if I try to hide the car from the repo man while I'm waiting for my tax refund to arrive?
+I want to prevent my car from being repossessed so that I don't have to pay the extra fees.
+What happens if I try to hide the car from the repossession agent while I'm waiting for my tax refund to arrive?

-You can try hiding the car or locking it up to buy yourself time to pay off the loan.
-By doing so, you don't violate any laws, unless you do it with the intent to defraud the bank.
+Whether you can hide or lock up the car to buy yourself time to pay off the loan depends on where you live.
+In most states, taking these actions won't violate any laws, unless you do it with the intent to defraud the bank.
 For example, if you normally keep the car locked up in your garage, you can continue to do so.
-However, whether this strategy works depends on how the car is “hidden.”
+In some states, though, deliberately hiding a car from the repossession company is a crime.

-However, if you keep the car locked in a garage or behind a chained gate, the creditor cannot repossess the car because it would be breaching the peace (damaging property).
-Again, whether you are allowed to do this depends on whether you trying to defraud the car loan lender.
+But if you keep the car locked in a garage or behind a chained gate, the creditor can't repossess the car because it would be breaching the peace (damaging property).
+Again, whether you're allowed to do this depends on whether you trying to defraud the car loan lender.

-But if you make it hard for the repo man to get it, then the creditor may use another method to get the car back, called replevin.
+But if you make it hard for the repo agent to get it, then the creditor may use another method to get the car back, called "replevin."
 Replevin can be just as costly as a repo, if not more so.

 With replevin, the car lender files a lawsuit seeking an order from the court requiring you to give the car back.
-If you fail to abide by the court order, you may be subject to both civil and criminal penalties.
+If you fail to abide by the court order, you might be subject to both civil and criminal penalties.
 The creditor can also get a money judgment against you, usually for the balance owed on the loan or lease, along with charges and costs.
-To learn more about replevins, see Car Repossession v.
-Replevin.